David Hilbert: Physics

 Additionally, Hilbert's work anticipated and assisted several advances in the mathematical formulation of quantum mechanics.
 His work was a key aspect of Hermann Weyl and John von Neumann's work on the mathematical equivalence of Werner Heisenberg's matrix mechanics and Erwin Schrödinger's wave equation, and his namesake Hilbert space plays an important part in quantum theory.
 In 1926, von Neumann showed that, if quantum states were understood as vectors in Hilbert space, they would correspond with both Schrödinger's wave function theory and Heisenberg's matrices.

 Throughout this immersion in physics, Hilbert worked on putting rigor into the mathematics of physics.
 While highly dependent on higher mathematics, physicists tended to be "sloppy" with it.
-To a pure mathematician like Hilbert, this was both ugly, and difficult to understand.
+To a pure mathematician like Hilbert, this was both ugly and difficult to understand.
 As he began to understand physics and how physicists were using mathematics, he developed a coherent mathematical theory for what he found – most importantly in the area of integral equations.
 When his colleague Richard Courant wrote the now classic Methoden der mathematischen Physik (Methods of Mathematical Physics) including some of Hilbert's ideas, he added Hilbert's name as author even though Hilbert had not directly contributed to the writing.
-Hilbert said "Physics is too hard for physicists", implying that the necessary mathematics was generally beyond them; the Courant-Hilbert book made it easier for them.
+Hilbert said "Physics is too hard for physicists", implying that the necessary mathematics was generally beyond them; the Courant–Hilbert book made it easier for them.

 Number theory

 Hilbert unified the field of algebraic number theory with his 1897 treatise Zahlbericht (literally "report on numbers").
 He also resolved a significant number-theory problem formulated by Waring in 1770.
 As with the finiteness theorem, he used an existence proof that shows there must be solutions for the problem rather than providing a mechanism to produce the answers.
 He then had little more to publish on the subject; but the emergence of Hilbert modular forms in the dissertation of a student means his name is further attached to a major area.

 He made a series of conjectures on class field theory.
 The concepts were highly influential, and his own contribution lives on in the names of the Hilbert class field and of the Hilbert symbol of local class field theory.
 Results were mostly proved by 1930, after work by Teiji Takagi.

 Hilbert did not work in the central areas of analytic number theory, but his name has become known for the Hilbert–Pólya conjecture, for reasons that are anecdotal.
+Ernst Hellinger, a student of Hilbert, once told André Weil that Hilbert had announced in his seminar in the early 1900s that he expected the proof of the Riemann Hypothesis would be a consequence of Fredholm's work on integral equations with a symmetric kernel.